 Do Plenty of Research

 Whether you plan to adopt a dog or purchase one from a breeder, you must do plenty of research into dog ownership before you take that step.
-If you are after a particular look or breed, then you should look into their grooming requirements, typical behaviour, common health issues, dietary and exercise requirements, best training methods, and anything else that you want to know.
+Think very carefully about which dog breed will be best for your family.
+Poodle mix breeds, such as Cockapoos (like Dodge the dog, who is often on this blog) are very popular with families as they are so friendly.
+Each different cross has its own particular set of characteristics and traits so do look into this carefully and compare a labradoodle vs goldendoodle etc. Once you’ve decided on a particular look or breed, then you should look in even more detail into their grooming requirements, typical behaviour, common health issues, dietary and exercise requirements, best training methods, and anything else that you want to know.
 When you know what you are getting yourself into, the tough times won’t come as such a shock, which will reduce the risk of you giving up too soon on your new furry friend.

 It Will Take Time